eibenp/homebridge-gree-airconditioner/README.md

 * platform - **GREEAirConditioner** (fixed name, it identifies the plugin)
 * port - free UDP port (optional) (plugin will use this port for network communication; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
 * scanInterval - time period in seconds between device query retries (defaults to 60 sec if missing)
-* devices - devices should be listed in this block (specify as many devices as you have on your network)
+* devices - devices should be listed in this block (specify as many devices as you want to customize or disable)
-  * mac - MAC address (Serial Number) of the device
+  * mac - MAC address (Serial Number) of the device (required to identify the device, also if only one device exists)
   * name* - custom name of the device (optional) Please use only alphanumeric, space, and apostrophe characters.
 Ensure it starts and ends with an alphabetic or numeric character, and avoid emojis.
+(The name is changeable in Home App and any changes made in Home App are kept until the device is disabled which removes it from Home App.)
   * ip - device IP address (optional) Address is auto detected if this parameter is missing. **Specify only if device is located on a different subnet then homebridge!**
   * port - free UDP port (optional) (plugin will listen on this port for data received from the device; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
   * statusUpdateInterval - device status will be refreshed based on this interval (in seconds, default is 10 seconds)